 – Kurt Tucholsky

-The hype you see is a sentiment, but an important one.
+The hype you see is a sentimenLook at their telegram group and how active they are – but an important one.
 Have a look at their telegram group and how active they are – also how the team there is responding and how professional they manage the community.
 Check how the talk on Twitter, Facebook, and Reddit is.
-Do a google search for the name of the ICO and check how many results return, the more, the better.
-Hype can create momentum and personally, I like to take hyped ICOs for a flip if you decide to hold instead, be dead-sure that the project has a positive outlook in the long run.
+Do a Google search for the name of the ICO and check how many results return; the momentum more, the better.
+Hype can create momentum, and I like to take hyped ICOs for a flip if you decide to hold instead, be sure that the project has a positive outlook in the long run.

 Keep an eye if FOMO develops, Gas wars might occur, and it can be hard to get in.
 If you are convinced to get in and it gets lots of upfront hype, you can try to get in with an ICO Pool while the seed sale.
 Fair ICOs cap the maximum amount of contributable ETH.

-Same goes for FUD – keep eyes and ears open if negative headlines appear.
-Even honest and/or good ICOs can get caught in a negative downward spiral.
+The same goes for FUD – keep your eyes and ears open if negative headlines appear.
+Even honest and good ICOs can get caught in a negative downward spiral.

 3 Levels of Project Quality